pydio/pydio-doc-howto/cells_proxy_docker.md

-In this how yo we are going to take a look on how you can configure a reverse proxy for your Cells Docker container and what settings are the most important to change.
+In this tutorial, we explain how you can configure a reverse proxy for your Cells Docker container and what settings are the most important to change.

 ### Run your Cells docker Container behind an Apache reverse Proxy using SSL

-The process is pretty much the same as the example on reverse proxying with **apache** (you can apply those principles with every proxy), when you run you docker container either with the command `docker run` or in a docker-compose file, you have to specify `CELLS_BIND` and `CELLS_EXTERNAL`.
+The process is pretty much the same as the example on reverse proxying with **apache** (you can apply those principles with every proxy), when you run your docker container either with the command `docker run` or in a docker-compose file, you have to specify `CELLS_BIND` and `CELLS_EXTERNAL`.

 Here's what CELLS_BIND and CELLS_EXTERNAL mean to give a you a general understanding.